-Conducting a DPIA is now a legal requirement under the GDPR (General Data Protection Regulation) and UK Data Protection Act 2018.
-By completing a DPIA, this will help to describe how your future project will be compliant with GDPR and UK data protection legislation.
+Conducting a DPIA is now a legal requirement under the GDPR (General Data Protection Regulation) which will start on the 25th May 2018 and the new UK Data Protection Act.
+By completing a DPIA, this will help to ensure that your project is compliant with GDPR and UK data protection legislation.
 This document will be updated if further ICO guidance is published or there is change in legislation